radovanmatula/filmography/README.rst

-FILMOGRAPHY aims to be Watchlisting app that includes functionalities that I've always missed elsewhere
+FILMOGRAPHY aims to be watchlisting app that includes functionalities that I've always missed elsewhere.